-To make this basket, select anywhere from four to six small bottles from a wide range of producers and styles.
+To make this basket, select anywhere from four to six small bottles showcasing a wide range of producers and styles.
 Choose at least one wine with a floral, delicate style and at least one that is rich and yeasty.
 The rest should fall in between these two.
 You can also attach cards to each bottle with tasting notes to help guide your gift recipient and encourage them to identify the dominant flavors in each wine.
-Along with the small bottles, include a few snacks that pair well with all Champagne (such as shortbread cookies and rich soft and semi-soft cheeses).
+Along with the small bottles, include a few snacks that pair well with all Champagne (such as shortbread cookies and rich, semi-soft cheeses).
 As a thoughtful touch, place a gift card to an online wine retailer in the basket so that they can buy larger versions of whichever wines they enjoyed most.

 The Best Non-Vintage Bottles for Champagne Gift Baskets